cbotiza/liquibase/README.md

 # liquibase
-Added to test the appveyor build
+Added to test the appveyor build;